 It is the responsibility of the parent to contact the attendance office each day that the student is absent.
-The attendance office opens at 7:30 a.m. and the phone number is 533-7130.
-Central Middle School phone number is 618-545-6612 Messages may be left 24 hours a day, 7 days a week.
+The attendance office opens at 7:30 a.m.
+The Central Middle School phone number is 618-545-6612 Messages may be left 24 hours a day, 7 days a week.